brennanpincardiff/rhiwbina_codeclub_projects/building_circuits.md

 ### Step 2: Add a switch

-Add a switch – two kinds to try: press switch or slide switch
+Add a press switch and control the power!

+There are some slide switches availalbe.
+Try one if you can.
 What is the difference?
 Why might one be useful…

 ### Step 3: Try different sized resistors